As fun and cool as they are, the evergreen two-wheelers must be operated with extreme care. The motorcycle accident facts might surprise you.

 - Not following traffic rules and laws

-You can find many all over the web, so there should be an excuse for not wearing one while riding.
+You can find many motorcycle helmets on sale all over the web, so there should be an excuse for not wearing one while riding.

 Here are even more shocking yet sobering motorcycle accident facts: